zuplo/docs/docs/cli/test.md

 :::

-Using Node.js 18 and the Zuplo CLI, it is very easy to write tests that make requests to your API using `fetch` and then validate expectations with `expect` from [chai](https://www.chaijs.com/api/bdd/).
+Using Node.js 18 and the Zuplo CLI, it's very easy to write tests that make requests to your API using `fetch` and then validate expectations with `expect` from [chai](https://www.chaijs.com/api/bdd/).